HasanYahya101/Chrono-Control-Vite/README.md

 ## Introduction

 This is a classic timer Application that allows for Start, Stop, Reseting and Setting of laps.
-It can be used to kep track of time.
+It can be used to keep track of time.

 ## UI Library